101-0190-08L Uncertainty Quantification and Data Analysis in Applied Sciences

 Track 2: Bayesian Inference and Uncertainty Propagation, offered the by the System Dynamics Laboratory, University of Thessaly, and the Chair of Computational Science, ETH Zurich (18 hours)

 Lecturers: Prof. Dr. Costas Papadimitriou, Dr. Georgios Arampatzis, Prof. Dr. Petros Koumoutsakos

 Track 3: Data-driven Identification and Simulation of Dynamic Systems, offered the by the Chair of Structural Mechanics, ETH Zurich (18 hours)

 Lecturers: Prof. Dr. Eleni Chatzi, Dr. Vasilis Dertimanis

-The lectures will be complemented via a comprehensive series of interactive Tutorials will take place.
+The lectures will be complemented via a comprehensive series of interactive Tutorials.

 |Lecture notes||The course script is composed by the lecture slides, which will be continuously updated throughout the duration of the course on the CSZ website.|